JuliaPassilongo/JuliaPassilongo/README.md

 # Hi, I'm Júlia!
 Welcome to my Github!👋

-With over 10 years of experience in finance and financial planning (CFP® certification), including 8 years in the financial industry, I specialize in **data analysis** within the financial sector and working with C-level executives in Corporate Banking.
+With over 10 years of experience in finance and financial planning (CFP® certification), including 8 years in the financial industry, I specialize in **data analysis** within the financial sector and working with C-level executives in serving medium and large companies.
 My expertise combines commercial management with data analysis, leveraging technology to optimize financial market processes.

 ## 🔧 Tools & Technologies
 - Python